Pulse (physics)

-In physics, a pulse is a generic term describing a single disturbance that moves through a transmission medium.
+In physics, a pulse is an individual disturbance that propagates through a transmission medium.
 This medium may be vacuum (in the case of electromagnetic radiation) or matter, and may be indefinitely large or finite.

 Pulse movement and changes can often be described by a partial differential equation (PDE), such as a hyperbolic PDE or a parabolic PDE, which corresponds to the specific type of disturbance.

 Reflection of a wave-like pulse

 Consider a deformation pulse moving through an elastic medium - perhaps through a rope or a slinky.
 When the pulse reaches the end of that medium, what happens to it depends on whether the medium is fixed in space or free to move at its end.
 For example, if the pulse is moving through a rope and the end of the rope is held firmly by a person, then it is said that the pulse is approaching a fixed end.
 On the other hand, if the end of the rope is fixed to a stick such that it is free to move up or down along the stick when the pulse reaches its end, then it is said that the pulse is approaching a free end.